“What do I need for a puppy?” Not as much as you might think!

 And this toy that doubles as a treat dispenser by PetSafe.

-Just like babies, puppies love being warm and snuggly during nap and bedtime.
+Puppies love being warm and snuggly during nap and bedtime.

-And just like babies, their bedding needs to be soft and gentle, yet withstand a lot of washing!
+Their bedding needs to be soft and gentle, yet withstand a lot of washing!

 These puppy blankets by Comspart come in a handy multipack, and can be washed over and over again.

 This easy-to-clean pet bed from Animals’ Favorite comes in different sizes so you can always find the perfect fit.